 - Design and install a new SCADA system to integrate new and existing equipment

-- CH2M HILL will operate the plant through construction for a 20-year term.
+- Jacobs will operate the plant through construction for a 20-year term.

 Upon completion in 2016, Woonsocket’s upgraded facility significantly improved the City’s wastewater treatment capabilities, while improving water quality and the environment by reducing phosphorus and nitrogen discharge to the Blackstone River.